GerHobbelt/pylene/doc/source/morpho/alphatree.rst

 Alpha Tree
 ==========

-Include :file:`<mln/morpho/alphatree.hpp>`
+* Include :file:`<mln/morpho/alphatree.hpp>`

 .. cpp:namespace:: mln::morpho

 .. cpp:function:: auto alphatree(Image f, Neighborhood nbh, F dist);

-    Compute the alphatree (also known as quasi-flat zone hierarchy) and returns a pair `(tree, node_map)`.
+    Compute the alpha tree (also known as quasi-flat zone hierarchy) and returns a pair `(tree, node_map)`.
 See :doc:`component_tree` for more information about the representation of tree.